bozdoz/mailgun-cloudflare-worker/README.md

 ### Development

 1. install dependencies: `npm ci`
-2. define your environment variables (somehow):
+2. define your environment variables:
-   - Using direnv: in a .envrc file: `cp .env-example .envrc`
-   - Just export the variables (see `.env-example`)!
+   - Just `cp` the example file (`cp .env-example .env`) and fill in your information
 3. publish/test: `wrangler publish`

 ### Using